Gateway Integration Style

 And that’s where Tasktop’s Gateway integration style comes in.

-A code commit updates a story: When a developer commits code in Git, Tasktop updates the Jira story with a link to the Git changeset.
+When a developer commits code in Git, Tasktop updates the Jira Software story with a link to the Git changeset.

 Tasktop makes all this easy by abstracting the target tool - even if it changes down the line.
 You just need to pass the event to us, and we’ll take care of the rest.
 Tasktop will flow the information to one or more target tools, based on the relevant artifact model.
 It’s simple and scalable.